 “Siouxsie just appeared fully made, fully in control, utterly confident.
 It totally blew me away.
 There she was doing something that I dared to dream but she took it and did it and it wiped the rest of the festival for me, that was it.
 I can’t even remember everything else about it except that one performance”.

 She appeared on the infamous December 1976 episode of ITV’s Bill Grundy Today Show alongside the Sex Pistols, where Grundy’s lecherous comments towards her launched Steve Jones’s “dirty fucker” tirade, which only went and changed the whole world.

 Critic Jon Savage, has called Siouxsie “unlike any female singer before or since, commanding yet aloof, entirely modern.” and I think we’d agree.

 The Grundy appearance, it turns out was just the beginning of something huge.

-Siouxsie has always stood out as not just a unique and highly imaginative performer, but as a woman who has fronted an otherwise male band, but it’s always been clear whose band it was, and who was in charge….it’s just Susan from the block, or maybe the Close, or the Crescent…
+Siouxsie has always stood out as not just a unique and highly imaginative performer, but as a woman fronting an otherwise male band.
+It’s always been clear whose band it was, and who was in charge….it’s was Susan from the block, or maybe the Close, or the Crescent…